Skip to content

 The Challenge: 10 Developers, 10 AI Agents

-Scenario: Your team ships 50 PRs per week.
-Each PR contains 20-40 percent AI-generated code.
+Scenario: Your team ships many PRs per week.
+Each PR contains significant AI-generated code.

 Risk Without Guardrails: